-M. K. Snella, C. D. Jaegera, S. E. Jordana, C. Scharmera, K. Tanumab, K. Ochiaib, T. Iidab aSandia National Laboratories, Albuquerque, New Mexico, USA bJapan Atomic Energy Agency, Tokai-mura, Ibaraki, Japan
+M. K. Snell^a, C. D. Jaeger^a, S. E. Jordan^a, C. Scharmer^a, K. Tanuma^b, K. Ochiai^b, T. Iida^b

+^aSandia National Laboratories, Albuquerque, New Mexico, USA

+^bJapan Atomic Energy Agency, Tokai-mura, Ibaraki, Japan

 Abstract.
-This paper will provide an overview of the preliminary draft of a Security-by-Design (SeBD) Handbook which supports the Work Plan of the Nuclear Security Summit to share best practices for nuclear security in new facility design.
-The materials for the SeBD Handbook were primarily generated as part of collaboration between the Japan Atomic Energy Agency, Department of Science and Technology for Nuclear Material Management and Sandia National Laboratories.
+This paper will provide an overview of a preliminary draft of a Security-by-Design (SeBD) Handbook [1] developed as part of collaboration between the Japan Atomic Energy Agency, Department of Science and Technology for Nuclear Material Management and Sandia National Laboratories.
 While there has been a significant amount of prior work on Safeguards by Design and work relevant to Safety by Design, there has been comparatively less documented on Security by Design.
 This preliminary draft of the Handbook is meant to be a first step to remedy this.
 The paper describes the SeBD Handbook which is divided into sections and includes a discussion of areas such as: basic definition of SeBD and why it is important, an approach or strategy for implementing SeBD, a set of physical protection principles and practices to assist in the implementation of the SeBD strategy and other useful details on how the principles and practices have been and can be applied.